The Carretera Austral Highway is a picturesque road that leads through a portion of Patagonia in the southern part of Chile.

 The Pared Sur Eco-Camp is very luxurious and quite possibly one of the best eco-camps I’ve ever seen.
 The site offers 8 white eco-domes overlooking the pristine aqua-blue lake, each with beautifully decorated interiors perfect for couples.
 The property also has 4 bigger lodge style rooms that can house families or bigger parties.

-My favorite parts of the eco-camp were their awesome outdoors wooden hot tubs overlooking the lake.
+My favorite part of the eco-camp were their awesome outdoors wooden hot tubs overlooking the lake.
 The hot tubs can also be rented for day use but notice is required since it takes a while to get them heated up.

 The eco-camp also offers guided tours to nearby attractions like the Marble Caves.
 One of the most popular packages of the lodge includes an all-inclusive week-long stay that covers lodging, food, and daily tours.
 For Pared Sur Eco-Camp reservation availability and pricing see more here, or by emailing them directly at firstname.lastname@example.org.